Barry with Shawn Burl………the best passer he’s ever coached

 BASKETBALL (“I like passers.
 They can see everything”.
 Pete Carril)

 From the time I was 18 the only thing I ever knew I wanted with respect to a career was to teach and coach basketball.
-The game was my first love; the game remains my mistress (which my wonderful wife of 29 years thankfully tolerates).
+The game was my first love; the game remains my mistress (which my wonderful wife of just about 40 years now thankfully tolerates).

 I was an Education Major at Penn State.
 The only thing that kept me focused in school was this passion for teaching and coaching.

-To be clear, in my youth I was a good player but at 5′ 9″ and only slightly above average athletic ability “good” was the maximum I accomplished, VERY FAR from a greatplayer unless you consider Coach Dale Brown’s definition.
-In a clinic recently Hall of Fame Coach Brown (Shaq’s Coach at LSU) said that “great players are those that make others around them better”.
-What gave me the most enjoyment on court was making a good pass; I was a good passer, a very good passer…..I guess I wanted to help.
+To be clear, in my youth I was a good player but at 5′ 9″ and only slightly above average athletic ability “good” was the maximum I accomplished, VERY FAR from a great player unless you consider Coach Dale Brown’s definition.
+(In a clinic and often in conversations we had Hall of Fame Coach Brown (Shaq’s Coach at LSU) said that “great players are those that make others around them better”).
+What gave me the most enjoyment on the court was making a good pass; I was a good passer, a very good passer…..I guess I wanted to help.

 EXTRA, EXTRA, READ ALL ABOUT IT!
 “NAÏVE 22 YEAR OLD ABANDONS HIS DREAM”!

 History shows that toward the end of the Vietnam War teaching jobs in this country were few and far between.
 As I was coming through my fourth year at Penn State an edict arose that afforded draft deferments to anyone wanting to teach.
-You can imagine the rush to that profession and as difficult as it is now to believe in 1971 there were NO TEACHING JOBS available!
+You might imagine the rush to the teaching profession and as difficult as it is now to believe in 1971 there were NO TEACHING JOBS available!

 Devastated is the first word that comes to mind as I recall my college counselor sharing that information with me at the time.
 “Physical Therapy” was his newly suggested path; in 1971 very few people had ever heard of Physical Therapy as a profession, there was only one school offering the course work AND if you recall my earlier comment, the only thing that was keeping me in school was my yearn to teach and coach!